contagon/handbook/handbook/11-young-women.md

 Leaders should be sensitive to youth who lack family support for gospel living.

 Parents and leaders strive to be good examples to the youth.
-They mentor children in their efforts to become more like Jesus Christ.
+They mentor youth in their efforts to become more like Jesus Christ.
 The Children and Youth program can help in these efforts (see [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/)).

 #### 11.2.1.2 Gospel Learning